 What Causes Itchy Scalp During Pregnancy?

 - Hormones: Hormonal ups and downs during pregnancy commonly cause nausea, vomiting, and mood swings.
 An itchy scalp could also be another symptom of these fluctuations.
+The quality of sebum gets impacted by the hormonal changes in the skin.

 - Dehydration: Not consuming food or not drinking enough water causes dehydration and an itchy scalp.